DaBultz/pz-battlesnake/CONTRIBUTING.md

   - [How to contribute documentation](#how-to-contribute-documentation)
   - [How to contribute code](#how-to-contribute-code)
   - Anything else, please contact me (see [how to contact](#how-to-contact))
 - Please ask before embarking on a significant pull request (e.g new feature, refactoring code or otherwise massive changes), otherwise you risk spending a lot of time on something which might not get merged.
+When you ask it's recommended you give as much context as possible
   - You can do this by contacting me (see [how to contact](#how-to-contact))
-  - Or, by opening a new PR before you start to work on it, see [pull requests](#pull-requests) under style guide
+  - Or, by opening a new PR (make sure you mark it as draft) before you start to work on it, see [pull requests](#pull-requests) under style guide
 - Changes might occur to this document, check for changes regularly

 ## Project Setup